 Yes, I actually do have a layout.
 This is Plan #1 from my trackplanning page, slightly altered — I used a three-way turnout on the upper level.
 The photo isn't the best quality, but it does show what even rudimentary scenery can do to improve a simple 2x4' layout.
 I'm using "glueshell" scenery, as described by Leon Honings in the Sept 1995 issue of Model Railroader, with Woodland Scenics turf and ballast.
 The factory with the smokestack is a Model Power kit, the brick building (a feed mill) on the top level is made from DPM wall sections, and the silver grain elevator is scratchbuilt.

-I'm planning a door layout, as a way of getting something bigger than my 2x4' plan without sacrificing portability.
+I'm beginning to build a door layout, as a way of getting something bigger than my 2x4' plan without sacrificing portability.
 My goals are as follows:

-This is the plan I'm currently considering.
-It's built on my 78x36" door, with quarter-round molding nailed onto each side (not shown on the plan) to add about 1-1/2" in each dimension without adding much to the table's weight or footprint.
-The plan is a double oval with extensive staging yards in the back.
+This is the plan I'm currently building.
+It's built on my 78x30" door, with quarter-round molding nailed onto each long side (not shown on the plan) to add about 1-1/2" in width without adding much to the table's weight or footprint.

 Minimum radii are 9-3/4" and 11".
 I've run all my equipment on them, and everything works without binding or derailing; a larger radius would shorten the main line and reduce the number of staging tracks, so the tight curves are worth it to me.
-All mainline turnouts are "eased" with a segment of 19" curve, to prevent point-picking and other anti-social behavior.
-The crossovers in front are #6 turnouts; all others are #4.
+The turnouts are #4.

 This is my pride & joy, ATSF #100, my best modeling work to date.